DylanMoss1/Bachelors-Thesis/README.md

 # Automatic Parallelisation using Effect Tracking and Cost Analysis

 **Award-winning**.
-Awarded the CST Department Prize for a Highly Commended Dissertation (Part II) in the Computer Science Tripos for Part II 2023.
+Awarded the CST Department Prize for a Highly Commended Dissertation in the Computer Science Tripos for Part II 2023.

 An _automatic-parallelisation_ compiler written in OCaml: compiling a user-annotated subset of sequential Go code into multithreaded Go code.